The Dominant Labor Interest Group Is

 • Political Advocacy: Lobbying for labor-friendly legislation and opposing policies that harm workers.

-• Education and Training: Providing resources to help workers manage workplace challenges.
+• Education and Training: Providing resources to help workers figure out workplace challenges.

 • Global Solidarity: Collaborating across borders to address transnational labor issues like supply chain exploitation.